welander071290/leo-portfolio2/README.md

 LXC_DHCP_CONFILE=""
 LXC_DOMAIN=""
 ```
-Then start the created lxc-net service:
+Then start the created lxc-net file as a service:

 ```
 systemctl enable lxc-net
 systemctl start lxc-net
 ```

 Then simply log out and log back in for the changes to take effect.
-Now it is possible to create unprivileged containers.
+It should now be possible to create unprivileged containers.

-All of the above is done automatically by running the shell script *setup_lxc.sh* in the scripts folder.
+All of the above is done automatically by running the shell script *scripts/setup_lxc.sh*.

 ### Web server